-How Long Do Cats Usually Live?
+How Long Do Cats Live?
 The Lifespan of Felines

-The lifespan of the average house cat depends on many factors: breed, diet and lifestyle.
+The lifespan of the average house cat depends on several factors: breed, diet and lifestyle.
 Also, feline lifespan depends on whether the cat is an indoor or an outdoor cat.
-While nobody can say definitively how long any particular cat may live, here are some general guidelines that may help you determine how long your particular cat may make it.
+Although nobody can say definitively how long any particular cat may live, here are some general guidelines.
+Hopefully, these guidelines help you determine how long your particular cat may live its life.

 Indoor Cats (12-14 Years)

 Owners should keep their cats indoors for a better chance at a longer life.
 Additionally, cats will have a better chance at avoiding diseases.
 This leads to fewer vet bills.
 And anyone who has taken their cat to the vet a few times knows how expensive that can be.
 Indoor cats usually get plenty of exercise, so that should not be a concern.
-The reason that indoor cats live so much longer than outdoor cats has to do with exposure to disease, other animals, and the general risk of being outdoors.
+The reason that indoor cats live so much longer than outdoor cats has to do with several things.
+Firstly, exposure to disease.
+Secondly, other animals.
+And finally, the general risk of being outdoors.

 Outdoor Cats (3-4 Years)

 It's not uncommon for cat owners to argue for the importance of letting their cats roam outdoors.
-After all, the domestic house cat is related to much larger wild cats who are hunters and hunting can only be done outside.
+After all, the domestic house cat is related to much larger wild cats.
+Wild cats are hunters and they hunt outside, not inside.
 However, cats are perfectly content inside.
-It is a rare cat who demands to be let outside (and I've owned them.
+It is a rare cat who demands you let them outside.
+And I've owned them.
 In fact, that one cat decides to pee indoors unless I let her out, but that's unusual.
 Usually, if you keep your cat inside, it will be happy and won't need to go out.

-If you decide to let your cat outside, just know that not only will you lower its life expectancy, you expose it to many other elements that will raise your cost of ownership.
+If you decide to let your cat outside, just know that you lower its life expectancy.
+Also, you expose it to many other elements that will raise your cost of ownership.
 Consistent vet visits are absolutely necessary with an outdoor cat.
 The lower life expectancy of outdoor cats is due to this exposure.
-Sadly, in my day, many of my outdoor cats were hit by cars and this problem undoubtedly leads to the sharp decline in life expectancy.
+Sadly, in my day, cars ended the lives of several of my cats.
+Undoubtedly, such accidents lead to the sharp decline in life expectancy.

 Feral Cats (2-3 Years)

 Feral or stray cats have the shortest life expectancy of the common house cat.
-They are subject to much exposure and are often sick in some way when they are captured and brought into shelters.
-Shelters are often forced to euthanize feral cats due to that disease.
-Having never visited a vet, these cats carry all sorts of nasty bugs.
+They are subject to much exposure and are often sick.
+On average, a feral cat who finds its way to a shelter it unlikely to leave.
+Shelters must euthanize feral cats due to that disease.
+These cats carry all sorts of nasty bugs.
 They are likely to transmit those bugs to other, healthier cats.
 Vets have no reason to care for them, particularly when most shelters overpopulation burdens most shelters..

-The short life expectancy of the feral cat should be a warning to cat owners who choose to let their cats outside as those cats experience much of the same exposure.
+The short life expectancy of the feral cat should be a warning to cat owners.
+Obviously, those who let their cats outside put them at greater risk.